Culture of Bolivia: Cuisine

 Bolivian cuisine stems mainly from the combination of Spanish cuisine with traditional native Bolivian ingredients, with later influences from Germans, Italians, Basques, Croats, Russians, and Poles, due to the arrival of immigrants from those countries.
 The three traditional staples of Bolivian cuisine are maize, potatoes, and beans.
 These ingredients have been combined with a number of staples brought by the Europeans, such as rice, wheat, and meat, such as beef, pork, and chicken.

+Bolivia is particularly known for a type of empanada known as the salteña.